 A VPC endpoint to an AWS service; for example, an endpoint to S3.

-Only one VPC peering connection can be established between the same two VPCs at the same time
+Only one peering connection can be established between the same two VPCs at the same time.

 A placement group can span peered VPCs that are in the same region; however, you do not get full-bisection bandwidth between instances in peered VPCs

-Unicast reverse path forwarding in VPC peering connections is not supported
+Unicast reverse path forwarding in peering connections is not supported

 Circa July 2016, Instance’s Public DNS can now be resolved to its private IP address across peered VPCs.
-Instance’s public DNS hostname does not resolve to its private IP address across peered VPCs.
+The instance’s public DNS hostname does not resolve to its private IP address across peered VPCs.

 VPC Peering Troubleshooting

 Verify that the VPC peering connection is in the Active state.